 - UVA rays: these penetrate into the dermis and are responsible for the long term damage we call photoaging (like wrinkles, hyperpigmentation, and loss of elasticity).

 - UVB rays: they’re shorter in wavelength, and only reach the epidermis, but these are the ones that cause a sunburn.

 Both of these types of rays cause DNA damage when they penetrate into your skin.
 Our bodies are designed to correct that damage, but sometimes it’s just too much over time — this is how we get things like skin cancer.
 Sunscreen is like a shield that prevents this UV radiation from damaging our skin, so it’s an incredibly valuable tool for maintaining skin health.

 How does sunscreen work?

-There are essentially two categories of sunscreens.
-They protect your skin by either:
+DPP: There are essentially two categories of sunscreens.
+They protect your skin in slightly different ways:

 Whether you choose a mineral or a chemical sunscreen is mostly a matter of preference, though for pregnant women and very young children dermatologists generally recommend mineral versions.
 I always say, the best sunscreen for you is the one you're going to be comfortable using every day.

 What does SPF mean?